RogueLikeJavaENS/RogueLike/TUTORIAL.md

 <img src="https://user-images.githubusercontent.com/71182082/118340551-5255d280-b51c-11eb-9a06-dd1a29e9a018.png" width="500"><br>
 By opening the map with the key **M**, you can see the rooms of the current floor of the dungeon.<br>
 You can't see a room on your map if you don't have visited it already.<br>
-The ways to see all the map are to visit all the room or use a Map of the Floor.<br>
+The ways to see all the map is to visit all the room or use a Map of the Floor.<br>
 <img src="https://user-images.githubusercontent.com/71182082/118396389-a6150880-b64f-11eb-924f-c7b705204cdb.png" width="500"><br>
-When you are in the dungeon you can see where you are with a mini-map in the right of the screen.<br>
+When you are in the dungeon you can see where you are with a mini-map on the right of the screen.<br>

 ## Inventory
-By opening the invenotry with the key **I** you can see all the items and the equipments you have and all your stats.<br>
+By opening your inventory with the key **I** you can see all the items and the equipments you have and all your stats.<br>
 You can also use it (for the item) or equipy it (for the equipment) by pressing **E**.<br>
 To move on your inventory, use **Q, D** to switch between items and equipment and use **Z, S** to choose the items or equipment.<br>
 <img src="https://user-images.githubusercontent.com/71182082/118340767-05263080-b51d-11eb-8560-50eabd203bc7.png" width="800"><br>